KANSAS CITY — Seventy hours a week got old. Fast. So did working multiple jobs.

 “That way I can get my foot in the door without having a huge lump sum of money up front,” he said, “as the kind of gatekeeper to keep me away from it.”

 This is Part Seven in our series on college and careers.
-Here are the rest: Part One on the advent of the "college economy," Part Two on planning life after high school, Part Three on Kansas' tech college boom, Part Four on free dual credit classes for high schoolers, Part Five on state investment in engineering education, Part Six on college major tips, and Part Eight on the lack of access to four-year college in southwest Kansas.
+Here are the rest: Part One on the advent of the "college economy," Part Two on planning life after high school, Part Three on Kansas' tech college boom, Part Four on free dual credit classes for high schoolers, Part Five on state investment in engineering education, Part Six on college major tips, Part Eight on the lack of access to four-year college in southwest Kansas, and Part Nine on transferring from community college to university.

 Celia Llopis-Jepsen is a reporter for the Kansas News Service, a collaboration of KCUR, Kansas Public Radio, KMUW and High Plains Public Radio covering health, education and politics.
 You can reach her on Twitter @Celia_LJ.